azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

   Emphasizes overall efficiency gains through energy cascading and waste-heat utilization.

 :::{admonition} Note: a summary of the Steam Cycles outline
-:class: note
+:class: note, dropdown

 **Central idea:** Steam and vapor cycles illustrate thermodynamics in its most practical form — turning heat into mechanical power within real technological and environmental constraints.
 Through condensation, regeneration, and combination with gas cycles, they demonstrate how every joule of energy is progressively degraded but still *governed* by the same universal laws.
 :::

 ---

-:::{admonition} Note: a summary of the course
+:::{admonition} Important: a summary of the course
-:class: note
+:class: warning

 **Overall progression.**

 1. The **Fundamentals** block provides the language of systems, energy, and entropy.